Is Refinancing Worth the Cost?

-Weighing the Options of Refinancing
+Advantages of Refinancing

 Doing the Math

-Speaking of taxes, if your interest rate is reduced, it follows that you'll also be reducing the paid interest amount that you'll be able to deduct from your federal income taxes.
-This is one more cost that some borrowers take into account.
-Call us at 720-598-8300 to help you do the math.
+Speaking of taxes, once you lower your interest rate, of course you'll also be reducing the interest amount that you'll be able to deduct on your taxes.
+This is another expense that borrowers take into consideration.
+We can help you do the math!
+Call us at 720-598-8300.